mbunda-splunk/SAMPLE-OSS-Repo-with-Splunk-CLA-Apache2.0/README.md

 # SAMPLE-OSS-Repo-Apache2.0-with-HTML-CLA

-# [Instructions for how to use this sample repo]
+# [Instructions for how to use this sample open source repo guidelines]

-### Note: These instructions apply only to projects licensed under Apache 2.0.
+### Note: These instructions apply only to open source projects licensed under Apache 2.0.

-This sample repo provides guidelines on how to comply the various license requirements for projects licensed under Apache 2.0.
+This sample open source repo provides guidelines on how to comply with various license requirements under Apache 2.0.
-These instructions also include information project-specific requirements such as (a) the NOTICE file, (b) Copyright notice in the README file, (c) Code of Conduct file and a (d) Contributing file.
+The guidelines explain when to add (a) a NOTICE file, (b) Splunk's copyright notice in a README file, (c) a CODE OF CONDUCT file, and (d) a CONTRIBUTING file.

-Also included at the bottom are a few FAQs on what you may or may not include in your Splunk-owned repo.
+Also included at the bottom of this file are a few FAQs on how to best safeguard Splunk's IP.

 ### a.
 NOTICE File (Required when a project redistributes 3P dependencies)

-Apache 2.0 requires projects to provide copyright attribution for direct dependencies in a NOTICE file.
-Generally, the attributions must include the dependency name, version number, license type, and project URL (if available).
+Apache 2.0 requires projects to provide copyright attribution for redistributed dependencies in a NOTICE file.
+Generally, the attributions must include the project's name, version number, license type, and project URL (if available).
 Click [here](https://infra.apache.org/licensing-howto.html) for more information.

+#### Two Options:  (a) [Text Format](https://github.com/mbunda-splunk/SAMPLE-OSS-Repo-Apache2.0-with-HTML-CLA/blob/main/NOTICE_Option1) or [Table/CSV Format](https://github.com/mbunda-splunk/SAMPLE-OSS-Repo-Apache2.0-with-HTML-CLA/blob/main/NOTICE_Option2.csv)

-This sample repo provides two preferred styles for providing attribution:  (a) [text format](https://github.com/mbunda-splunk/SAMPLE-OSS-Repo-Apache2.0-with-HTML-CLA/blob/main/NOTICE_Option1) or (b) [table/csv format](https://github.com/mbunda-splunk/SAMPLE-OSS-Repo-Apache2.0-with-HTML-CLA/blob/main/NOTICE_Option2.csv) – the choice is yours.
+This sample repo provides two preferred styles for providing attribution:  (a) [Text Format](https://github.com/mbunda-splunk/SAMPLE-OSS-Repo-Apache2.0-with-HTML-CLA/blob/main/NOTICE_Option1) or (b) [Table/CSV Format](https://github.com/mbunda-splunk/SAMPLE-OSS-Repo-Apache2.0-with-HTML-CLA/blob/main/NOTICE_Option2.csv) – the choice is yours.

 ### b.
 README File (Required)

 Please include the Splunk copyright notice at the bottom of your project's README file.
 Click [here](https://github.com/mbunda-splunk/SAMPLE-OSS-Repo-Apache2.0-with-HTML-CLA/blob/main/Sample_README.md) for an illustration.

 ### c.
-Code of Conduct File (Optional)
+CODE OF CONDUCT File (Optional)

 The Code of Conduct we use is adapted from the Contributor Covenant, version 2.0, available at https://www.contributor-covenant.org/version/2/0/code_of_conduct.html.
 We suggest that you include this text in your project to ensure that our engagements with the community remain safe and professional.

 ### d.
-Contributing File (Required in order to accept 3P contributions)
+CONTRIBUTING File (Required in order to accept 3P contributions)

 #### Two Options: (a) Splunk HTML CLA or (b) Splunk CLA Assistant – the choice is yours!